 If you’re really into tweed and the country lifestyle, you can go full bore with a Norfolk jacket.

 Apart from that, there are endless ways to wear tweeds.
-Due to its country heritage, the vast majority of all tweed coats are tailored in a single breasted style with notched lapels and center vents, the vents being a nod to the adaption of jackets for horseback riding.
-Back in the day tweed suits were the normal wear option, whereas today you definitely see more sport coats than two piece and three piece suits.
+Due to its country heritage, the vast majority of all tweed coats are tailored in a single-breasted style with notched lapels and center vents, the vents being a nod to the adaption of jackets for horseback riding.
+Back in the day tweed suits were the normal wear option, whereas today you see more sport coats than two piece and three piece suits.

-If you fancy tweed, you should consider investing in a three piece tweed suit, perhaps even with knickerbockers, but whatever you decide, ensure you choose a weight that is appropriate to your climate and purpose.
-Suits made of heavy 700 gram fabrics will not be suitable for most people, unless they go shooting when it’s cold outside or the fabric is made up into a coat.
+If you fancy tweed, you should consider investing in a three-piece tweed suit, perhaps even with knickerbockers, but whatever you decide, ensure you choose a weight that is appropriate to your climate and purpose.
+Suits made of heavy 700 gram fabrics will not be suitable for most people unless they go shooting when it’s cold outside, or the fabric is made up into a coat.
 Of course, a heavy 1000 gram Gamekeepers tweed may be great for some outdoor activity but if worn indoors, it will be likely too warm.
-On the other hand heavy tweed cloth makes for fantastic overcoats, such as an Ulster or Guards Coat.
+On the other hand, heavy tweed cloth makes for fantastic overcoats, such as an Ulster or Guards Coat.

-For most, suits or sport coats made out of a 300 – 400 gram tweed cloth will be much more suitable for a number of different activities such as hiking or strolling.
-As with anything, consider all these aspects before buying tweed so you are not stuck with a beautiful garment that just hangs in your closet because it’s too warm for you to wear.
+For most, suits or sport coats made out of a 300 – 400-gram tweed cloth will be much more suitable for a number of different activities such as hiking or strolling.
+As with anything, consider all these aspects before buying tweed, so you are not stuck with a beautiful garment that just hangs in your closet because it’s too warm for you to wear.

-With regard to shirts, most tweeds look better with shirts that are not white.
+Concerning shirts, most tweeds look better with shirts that are not white.
 Instead, choose pastel colors or patterned flannel shirts in Super 80s rather than a super 200s, because not only are they more in line with the country heritage, they also look better.

-If you decide go with an odd jacket made of tweed, there are several good options for pants.
+If you decide to go with an odd jacket made of tweed, there are several good options for pants.
 In general, a heavier wool is called for to match the weightiness of tweed fabric.
-Flannel is a great choice as are corduroy (preferably wide wale), calvary twill, moleskin, and even waxed cotton.
+Flannel is a great choice as are corduroy (preferably wide wale), Calvary twill, moleskin, and even waxed cotton.
 Chinos could also work if the tweed is a lighter weight.
 Some might even consider a sturdy pair of selvage jeans in a pinch.

 For neckwear, wool, cashmere, or madder silk ties work great.
 Knit ties in wool are recommended as well.
 Pocket squares should not be white but should complement your outfit with earthy or muted fall colors.
-For shoes, full brogues in all shades of brown, lace-up dress boots or jodpuhrs, and double soled derby’s are best.
+For shoes, full brogues in all shades of brown, lace-up dress boots or jodhpurs, and double soled derby’s are best.
 Avoid oxfords as they are more formal and definitely don’t wear black shoes.